-We may consider experience performing research and analysis of individual securities with recommendations for the purpose of determining their suitability for inclusion in client investment portfolios to be sufficient to meet the relevant investment management experience requirement for registration as an advising representative.
+We may consider experience performing research and analysis of individual securities with recommendations for the purpose of determining their suitability

 Associate advising representatives

 This category may be appropriate for individuals who meet the minimum education and experience requirements in section 3.12 but do not meet the more onerous requirements for registration as an advising representative under section 3.11.
 In evaluating the experience required to obtain registration as an associate advising representative, we take into account that the advice provided by an associate advising representative must be approved by an advising representative in accordance with section 4.2.
 Experience gained as an associate advising representative does not automatically qualify an individual to be registered as an advising representative.